FreeCAD/FreeCAD-documentation/wiki/FEM_Solver.md

 [Mumps](http://mumps-solver.org/) is a generic solver for massive systems of equations, which generally deals with factorizing and operating on sparse matrices.
 It was mentioned in the forum: [test request, multiple solvers](https://forum.freecadweb.org/viewtopic.php?t=15568&start=20#p126087).

 It does not perform finite element analysis directly, but it may be used internally by other packages like Code-Aster.

-### Mystran

-Mystran is a structural analysis program which uses Nastran input file format.
-It is released under MIT license.
-Which means it seams OpenSource.
-See [Mystran](https://www.mystran.com/) and on github [Mystran-github](https://github.com/dr-bill-c/MYSTRAN) and on FreeCAD forum [Mystran-FreeCAD-forum](https://forum.freecadweb.org/viewtopic.php?t=46171).

 ### Nastran